 - What feelings does this colour produce in me?

 - What does this colour remind me of?

 - Where am I seeing a lot of this colour in my life?
 Or where in my life is this colour missing?

 - What other things in my life that are important to me are also this colour?

 As you work with your dreams over time, you may start to notice when colours re-appear.
 Do you always dream of something red when you are falling in love?
 Something yellow when you are going through a creative period?
 When we notice our own patterns, we can start to recognise the unique messages our dreams are giving us, and develop our understanding of our own secret dream language.

-Depending own our culture, colours can have very different meanings (some cultures get married in red, for example, and some have funeral processions in white); we can have national symbolism associated with colours (such as the “red white and blue” of the American flag, the Union Jack as well as the Australian flag) and more personal associations (including wearing a certain coloured uniform, our association with a particular political party and so on), so it is best to make sure what our own interpretation of a colour is first.
-But here are few ideas to get you started:
+Depending on your own culture, colours can have very different meanings.
+Some cultures get married in red, for example, and some have funeral processions in white.
+National symbolism can be associated with colours, such as the “red white and blue” of the American flag, the Union Jack and the Australian flag.

 Yellow: creative, positive, optimistic, sunny, happiness, coward, shame, expectations, overload, stimulation, intellect, play-fullness, sickly, hazardous, childish, simple, caution, aged, vintage

 Orange: vitality, earthiness, change, health, strength, endurance, heat, invigoration, appetite, action, balance, flamboyance, attention seeking, warmth